We welcome inquiries from attorneys of all levels. Please submit attorney resumes to: firstname.lastname@example.org.

 Compensation & Benefits

 Associate compensation levels at Payne & Fears LLP are competitive with, and often exceed, those of the major firms in the area.
-For new attorneys, Payne & Fears LLP also provides a summer bar stipend to cover the costs of the bar examination and moving expenses as well as the costs of living while studying for the bar.
+For new attorneys, Payne & Fears LLP also provides a bar stipend to cover the costs of the bar examination and moving expenses as well as the costs of living while studying for the bar.

 In addition to compensation, Payne & Fears LLP offers a competitive benefits package that includes the following: